 - Admission requirements and acceptance procedures are the same as U.S. citizen students. - In order for international students to obtain a Certificate of Eligibility (Form I-20), he or she must provide the financial document and/or an Affidavit of Support Form (I-134) to the admissions office.
 I-134 form verifies that all funds will be available for educational and living expenses while a student is studying in the United States.
-Once accepted, prospective students in foreign countries must apply to the American Consulate in their country for a special student non-quota F-1 or M-1 visa. - 3.
-International students are required to deposit the first session's tuition at a minimum (non-refundable). - For associate degree applications: If students' native language is not English, students need to provide evaluation of language proficiency by submitting a test score.
-(College's minimum score to be eligible to enroll the program is 500 in TOEFL PBT, 173 in TOEFL CBT, 61 in TOEFL IBT, 261 in ACCUPLACER, 6 in IELTS, or 62 in CaMLA) - Students who do not meet the English proficiency requirement are assigned to the English as a Second Language (ESL) class based on the test score until they achieve the appropriate proficiency to be admitted to the their desire program.
-The admission to the associate degree program is granted if the student can provide the updated test score to meet the minimum admission requirement or satisfactory completion of the Advanced I level of the College's ESL program.
+Once accepted, prospective students in foreign countries must apply to the American Consulate in their country for a special student non-quota F-1 or - International students are required to deposit the first session's tuition at a minimum (non-refundable). - For associate degree applications, students need to provide evaluation of language proficiency by submitting a TOEFL score.
+(College's minimum score to be eligible to enroll the program is 500 in PBT, 173 in CBT, 61 in IBT, or 261 in ACCUPLACER.) - Columbia College will not issue an I-20 form or an acceptance letter if an applicant fails to submit the required documentation and to pay the appropriate fees.